What is a Bioactive Terrarium? (+ How to Make One)

 A well-balanced bioactive substrate should be able to support all life in your terrarium.

-Fear not; it’s just about getting the right mix of ingredients to provide the necessary fertile grounds.
+It’s all about getting the right mix of ingredients to provide the necessary fertile grounds.

 • Charcoal is a fantastic ingredient for bioactivity, as its high surface area makes it easy for microbes to colonize and provides an effective feeding ground for your microfauna.